Colorado Estate Planning Attorney

 The third way to have property passed outside of the probate process comes if the property is placed in the name of a trust, rather than the name of the decedent.
 That does not go through probate because the decedent doesn’t own it; the trust does.

-For more information on Misconceptions About Estate Planning, a free initial consultation is your best next step.
+For more information on Misconceptions About Estate Planning, a free initial consultation with a Colorado Estate Planning Attorney is your best next step.
 Get the information and legal answers you’re seeking by calling (303) 814-2600 today.